- Commanding a Turtle

 In this lesson, you will write your first computer programs using Logo.
 After an introduction to the turtle and its environment, you will learn a few commands that the turtle understands.
 Then it's up to you to instruct the turtle to draw a bunch of stuff.

-Logo and TurtleGraphics go back quite a long time.
-They come from MIT's Artificial Intelligence Laboratory; Seymour Papert, a scientist there, invented TurtleGraphics in the 70s.
+Logo and "turtle graphics" go back quite a long time (1967).
+They come from BBN and MIT's Artificial Intelligence Laboratory and the team of Danny Bobrow, Wally Feurzeig, Seymour Papert, and Cynthia Solomon.
 Let's read Seymour's own description of it:

 Figure 2.1 shows the original turtle from "Mindstorms," Seymour Papert, Basic Books, Inc., 1980.

 jLogo is a version of Logo that is written in the Java programming language.
 It is sort-of a subset of Berkeley Logo extended to have some traits of Java.
 Java is just not a good language to start out with.
 By starting out with jLogo, you will get a good feel for what programming is all about.
 With this experience, transitioning to Java will not be too hard if this is what you want.

 You are going to be learning how to write computer programs which draw things on a digital canvas.
 This makes a lot of sense because most things that you interact with that contain a computer have a display of some sort or another.
 Think about it; desktop and notebook computers have flat-panel displays, mobile phones have small displays, tablets - check, new cars with a GPS, and now even the Nest Thermostat has a little display...
 They are everywhere these days.

 You are going to be instructing an object, a turtle, to move around on a virtual canvas, drawing as it goes.
 TG, the program you will use, has an area (a subwindow) called the graphics canvas.
 Think of it as the world in which the turtle lives.